zhangylch/REANN/readme.md

 =================================================
 **Introduction:**
 ___________________________
-  Recursively embedded atom neural network (REANN) is a python package implemented based on the PyTorch framework used to train interatomic potentials, dipole moments, transition dipole moments and polarizabilities of various systems.
-Making use of the autograd and distributed parallelism implementations in PyTorch, REANN can run spanning multiple nodes on the GPU/CPU with high efficiency.
-The output model can be compiled to a serialized file via torchscript, which can be loaded in C++ for convenience and efficient interfacing with molecular dynamics software.
-Currently, REANN model has been interfaced with LAMMPS as a new "pair_style".
-More details can be found in the manual.
+  Recursively embedded atom neural network (REANN) is a PyTorch-based end-to-end multi-functional Deep Neural Network Package for Molecular, Reactive and Periodic Systems.
+Currently, REANN can be used to train interatomic potentials, dipole moments, transition dipole moments, and polarizabilities.
+Taking advantage of Distributed DataParallel features embedded in PyTorch, the training process is highly parallelized on both GPU and CPU.
+For the convenience of MD simulation, an interface to LAMMPS has been constructed by creating a new pair_style invoking this representation for highly efficient MD simulations.
+More details can be found on the manual.

 **Requirements:**
 ___________________________________